 The Pine Barrens

-New Jersey’s Pine Barrens is a 1.1 million-acre area of woodland and covers seven counties.
-An area with an abundance of ghost towns, it is famous for being one of the most haunted places in America.
+New Jersey’s Pine Barrens is a 1.1 million-acre woodland area covering seven counties.
+It is an area with an abundance of ghost towns and wide-sweeping rural landscapes.

 The Pine Barrens were settled by the Lenni Lenape Indians in about 1200AD, but it wasn’t until the mid-1690s that the area began to morph into what we know it as today.